NSMBW-Community/NSMBW-Updated/readme.md

 * The first camera profile in the level data can now be the first one to be activated. *(Note: Reggie secretly inserts a dummy camera profile into the level data in order to work around this bug for you, so you're unlikely to experience this bug even without the patch.)*
 * Voice actress Caety Sagoian's name, misspelled as "Catey Sagoian" in the credits in some game versions, is now spelled correctly in all versions.
 * The "SOUND EFFECTS" header in the credits is no longer typoed as "SOUND EFFECT" in the Chinese version.
+* Lightmaps are now properly texture-filtered when playing in HD on Dolphin.

 ## Todo